 Grey Box Testing or Gray box testing is a software testing technique to test the software product or application with partial knowledge of the internal workings of an application.
 The purpose of this testing is to search for defects due to improper code structure or improper functioning usage of an application.

 In this process, context-specific errors that are related to web systems are commonly identified.
-It will increase the testing coverage by concentrating on all of the layers of any complex system.
+It increases the testing coverage by concentrating on all of the layers of any complex system.

 Gray Box Testing is a software testing method, which is a combination of both White Box Testing and Black Box Testing method.